 Be patient

 Your tattoo will heal eventually, you just need to be patient and take good care of it.
-If you follow through with how to look after a new tattoo, it should take about a month to fully heal.
+If you follow through with how to look after a tattoo, it should take about a month to fully heal.
 If the tattoo is still bleeding after a couple of days or the tattoo is raised, send your tattoo artists a few photographs and ask for their advice.
 Getting infected by a tattoo is rare, but it can happen.

 If you’re reading our blog on how to look after a new tattoo and need some professional products, check out our website for all of your tattoo needs.